Learn how to carve a pineapple bowl.

 You are now left with the hard core and a nice layer of delicious pineapple underneath it.
 Use your paring knife and cut off the top inch and discard the core pieces.
 Use the paring knife to cut out the remaining pineapple pieces from both sides.

-You can avoid a soggy mess in your pineapple bowl by using a spoon to scrape any small chunks of pineapple remaining and turning the pineapple bowl upside down to drain in a bowl for 5-10 minutes.
+You can avoid a soggy mess in your pineapple bowl by using a spoon to scrape any small chunks of pineapple.
+Then turn the pineapple bowl upside down to drain in a bowl for 5-10 minutes.
 Drink or save the juice for other purposes.

 Serving suggestions:

-Now you can fill your pineapple bowl with cut pineapples, a fruit salad, Chicken Pineapple Fried Rice, or if your pineapple bowls are small enough, individual servings of rice, Broiled Chicken Teriyaki Thighs, and veggies.
+Now you can fill your pineapple bowl with cut pineapples, a fruit salad, Chicken Pineapple Fried Rice.
+If your pineapple bowls are small enough, individual servings of rice, Broiled Chicken Teriyaki Thighs, and veggies.
 Mmmm, yummy food to fill tummies with a fun presentation to fill hearts.